Reverend Cecil White — 01992 523630 or 07483 147441

 Ongar URC was a Congregational Church, deriving from a Dissenters' Meeting House, formed after the ejection of the priest at the Church of England church in 1663.
 The current building, built in 1835, is Grade II listed, as is some of the interior.
 The interior of the church has recently been repainted.

-The Halls are a later addition and are currently subject to plans to modernise them to improve access and facilities for the community.
+The Halls are a later addition and are currently being modernised to improve access and facilities for the community.

 The Church is proud of its history, which includes figures such as Revd Isaac Taylor and his family (composer of 'Twinkle, twinkle, little star') and David Livingstone, who trained here and lodged in one of the cottages.

 Whilst the Halls are being refurbished our timetable of regular activities are mostly suspended, but we'll be back in full action as soon as the halls are reopened.
 Watch this space!